Gutter Guard Installation vs Regular Cleaning: Long-Term Cost Analysis for Everett Homeowners

 This is where the comparison gets nuanced.

-Professional cleaning achieves 100 percent debris removal per service.
+Professional cleaning achieves complete debris removal per service.
 Every leaf, every needle, every shingle granule comes out.
-The downside is that protection lapses the moment the truck pulls away — in a tree-heavy Everett yard, clogs can reform within 3 to 6 months.
+The downside is that protection lapses the moment the truck pulls away — in a tree-heavy Everett yard, clogs can reform within a single season.

 The catch: guards are not 100 percent clog-proof.
 Fine debris like dirt and decomposed pine needles can still accumulate, especially under dense conifer cover.
 You will still want an annual inspection.